Space design: King's College London

 As part of fulfilling an interim management role at King's College London, we led a project to design the University's new student support services hub.

-The space covers two floors of the South East Wing of the iconic Bush House building.
+The new space covered two floors of the South East Wing of the iconic Bush House building.
 Bush House is the former home of the BBC World Service, sitting at the heart of London at the point where Strand, Kingsway and Aldwych meet.

-The result is a collection of spaces that brings to life our vision of an agile and future-proofed home for our teams – a space which will develop and flex as our services evolve, and which places the student at the heart of the design.
+The result is a collection of spaces that brings to life a vision of an agile and future-proofed home for the student-facing teams at King's – a space that will develop and flex as the University's services evolve, and which places the student at the heart of the design.

 We have provided some photographs of the new space below.
 Contact us for more information about this project.